Pumpkin Pasta with Spinach

 Serving

 I have 2 go-to salads with almost all pasta dishes, and they work with pumpkin too.
-Try this arugula salad with lemon vinaigrette or this Italian chopped salad.
+Try this arugula salad with lemon vinaigrette, classic house salad or Italian chopped salad.
 Since this is a very saucy pasta, a hunk of country bread with a good crust is perfect for dipping.
 For a vegetable side dish, roasted green beans or roasted crispy brussels sprouts are both good options.

 Make-Ahead Tips